mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 In INET, different radio modules (e.g. 802.11 and 802.15.4) can detect each other's transmissions, but can only receive transmissions of their own type.
 Transmissions belonging to the other technology appear to receivers as noise.
 However, this noise can be strong enough to make a node defer from transmitting.

 In reality and in INET, both 802.11 and 802.15.4 employ the Clear Channel Assessment (CCA) technique (they listen to the channel to make sure there are no ongoing transmissions before starting to transmit), and defer from transmitting for the duration of a backoff period when the channel is busy.
-The use of CCA and backoff enables the two technologies to coexist cooperatively (as opposed to destructively), as the nodes of the different technologies sense when the other kind is transmitting, and tend not to interrupt each other.
+The use of CCA and backoff enables the two technologies to coexist cooperatively (both of them can communicate successfully), as opposed to destructively (they ruin each other's communication).
+The nodes of the different technologies sense when the other kind is transmitting, and tend not to interrupt each other.

-**TODO: what is cooperative and destructive?**
+.. **TODO: what is cooperative and destructive?**

 Here are some duration values in the example simulation, for both 802.11 and 802.15.4 (sending 1000B application packets with 24 Mbps, and 88B application packets with 250 kbps, respectively):